sfc-gh-ahkhan/snowflake-api/README.md

 Clone, Modify and Deploy Code
 ========================================

-The API code is implemented using the Serverless framework / Python 3.7 and is available on GitHub.

-7. Clone this repo:
+1. Clone this repo:
 ```
   git clone https://github.com/filanthropic/snowflake-api.git
 ```

-8. Before the Serverless framework can deploy this code, it needs the `serverless-python-requirements` plugin so lets install that (dependency is declared in package.json)
+2. Before the Serverless framework can deploy this code, it needs the `serverless-python-requirements` plugin so lets install that (dependency is declared in package.json)
 ```
 cd snowflake-api/
 npm install